 Following three successful trips in 2015 and 2016, Carpenter Holidays, in association with Hannick Reizen, will be repeating the "Mendelssohn in Scotland" holiday in September 2018.
 If you admire Mendelssohn’s music and particularly his Hebrides Overture or Scottish Symphony and want to learn more about what inspired him to write these works; if you would like to know more about Mendelssohn the man, who was admired during his life as one of the most talented and engaging people of his time; if you have a fascination with Scottish history including the life of Mary Queen of Scots in the 16th century or the Jacobite up-risings of the late 17th and early 18th centuries; or if you simply want to enjoy some of the UK’s most beautiful sights and scenery, then join this “Mendelssohn in Scotland" holiday in September 2018 which will follow in Mendelssohn’s footsteps exactly 189 years after his Scottish journey in 1829.

 The tour will start in Edinburgh on Sunday 16 September 2018 and will take us to all the places visited by Mendelssohn in 1829: Melrose and Abbotsford, the Hermitage at Dunkeld, the Pass of Killicrankie, Bruar Falls near Blair Atholl, Loch Tummel (with its spectacular “Queen’s View”), Aberfeldy and the Falls of Moness, Loch Tay, Glencoe and Fort William, then to Oban, Mull and the Isle of Staffa and Fingal’s Cave, and Iona, before returning via Inveraray and Loch Lomond to Edinburgh where the holiday ends on the morning of Sunday 23 September 2018.
 There will also be two deviations from the journey that Mendelssohn made: firstly a visit to the Edradour Distillery in Pitlochry (whilst Mendelssohn certainly mentioned in his letters that “Whisky is the only drink!” there is no record of his visiting a distillery!) and secondly, a visit to Glenfinnan where Bonnie Prince Charlie rallied his troops in 1745 before the ill-fated Jacobite uprising, and where we will have the chance to see the steam train crossing the Glenfinnan Viaduct.
-And there will be two chamber concerts exclusive to our group by the mezzo-soprano, Charlotte Drummond, in Dunkeld, and the award-winning Maxwell String Quartet at Loch Lomond on the final full day of the holiday.
+And there will be two chamber concerts exclusive to our group by the mezzo-soprano, Charlotte Drummond, in Dunkeld, and the award-winning Maxwell String Quartet in Edinburgh on the final full day of the holiday.

 The route that we will take is same as that followed by Mendelssohn and his travelling companion, Karl Klingemann, in 1829 (see map right).
 Our modes of transport will be more sophisticated than theirs – coach and modern ferries, rather than horse and cart or walking or travelling in smoky steam-ferries, and our accommodation will be more salubrious: three- and four-star hotels, rather than leaky cottages sharing rooms with hens and pigs!